lifeiscontent/lifeiscontent.net/src/blog/developing-web-apps-in-fedora-silverblue.md

 ### VSCode Related setup

-first, create a new file called `vscode-podman` and paste the contents below.
+first, create `~/.local/bin/vscode-podman` and paste the contents below.

 ```sh
 #!/usr/bin/env sh
 exec flatpak-spawn --host podman "$@"
 ```

-move it to `~/.local/bin`

 Next, Go to VSCode settings, to the Remote-Containers section, and update the remote.containers.dockerPath with the absolute path to our script.